Minty-Labs/Giver-of-Head-Pats/PRIVACY.md

   <h2>What, How, Why, When of Information We Collect</h2>
   <p>
+    <b>WHAT</b>:&nbsp;<br>
-    <b>WHAT</b>:&nbsp; We only collect your account user name and the discriminator.
+    [1] We only collect your account user name and the discriminator. [~a]<br>
+    [2] Your Guild Name & ID
     <br />
+    <b>HOW</b>:&nbsp;<br>
-    <b>HOW</b>:&nbsp; When a user runs a command that may give you a "virtual" head pat.
+    [1] When a user runs a command that may give you a "virtual" head pat.<br>
+    [2] These are tracked for our built-in Role or Command restrictions/blacklising.
+As well as bot auto responses.
     <br />
+    <b>WHY &amp; WHEN</b>:&nbsp;<br>
-    <b>WHY &amp; WHEN</b>:&nbsp; This information is used to show a "server/guild-only" head pat leaderboard.
+    [1] This information is used to show a "server/guild-only" head pat leaderboard.
 The information is only shown when a user run that leaderboard command.
-The information shown will only contain users in the
-    guild that command was ran in, as well as if a member was ever given a head pat.
+The information shown will only contain users in the guild that command was ran in, as well as if a member was ever given a head pat.<br>
+    [2] This information is needed to determine what data needs to be called for the necessary action(s).
   </p>
   <h2>Changes to our Privacy Policy</h2>
   <p>